 Security configuration: Wrongly or inaptly configured servers give an opportunity for the hackers to abuse their website and DNS are anticipated to be the next biggest vulnerability.

 Lack of encryption: While the data travels online, the encryption of such data is mandatory.
 Unencrypted data is much more vulnerable and poses as a lucrative attraction to the hackers.
+Encryption is important for data security.

 Lack of hierarchy based access control: Often the administrators hide objects and do not provide them with ample protection.
 For the objects and functions that should be accessible only by the higher access levels need to be protected and not masked.